Employer-financed retirement benefits schemes: tax charges

 The guidance in this section (from EIM15015 to EIM15399) about receipts from an employer-financed retirement benefits scheme (EFRBS) only applies from 6 April 2006.

 As regards income or benefits being provided through third-party arrangements (such as funded EFRBS) after 5 April 2011, the guidance must be read together with that on income provided through third-parties (as explained in EIM15010).

 If dealing with a receipt before 6 April 2006, proceed in accordance with the guidance for receipts from a non-approved retirement benefits scheme in the section from EIM15400 onwards.

 Sections 394(1) and (2) ITEPA 2003

-The most common type of relevant benefit provided by an EFRBS that can be charged under Section 394 is a lump sum payment, but the actual definition is wider.
-If a benefit is not a relevant benefit, then it cannot be charged under Section 394.
-For this reason it is important to determine whether a benefit is, or is not, a relevant benefit.
+The most common type of relevant benefit provided by an EFRBS that can be charged under section 394 is a lump sum payment, but the actual definition is wider.
+If a benefit is not a relevant benefit, then it cannot be charged under section 394.
+For this reason it’s important to determine whether a benefit is, or is not, a relevant benefit.

 Other ways of turning off or limiting the s394 charge

 There are times when benefits meet the definition of relevant benefits in EIM15021, but still escape some or all of a section 394 charge.
 This is when any of the following apply: